alihanucar/alihanucar.github.io/_pages/about.md

 ---
 permalink: /
-#title: "Alihan Uçar"
+title: "About Me"
-excerpt: "About me"
+#excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/